KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 Going more in depth on how to cover this last missing element:

 Saryn can do Toxin via her third ability, Toxic Lash.
-Meaning she can do every element if she's using Shock Trooper.
+Meaning she can do every element if she's using Shock Trooper, however - this means she has to remove Eclipse.

 For the first solution, you must have an On Call Crew set up properly, [__which is explained in depth later in speedrun strats.__](/advanced/speedrun-strats.html#on-call-strats)